 Adobe continues the proud Macromedia tradition of reinventing the FLA format with each release of Flash.
 FLA is now XML, instead of binary.
 Additionally, users can save Flash files in an uncompressed format, allowing for version control systems to index Flash projects and for outside users to (presumably) change and update assets used within the Flash file.

 The CS5 incarnation of Illustrator includes the fantastic Perspective Grid tool which allows illustrators to automatically draw in perspective.
 The grid can be adjusted, items can be moved from one side of the grid to another, and best of all, imported items can be made to fit on the grid with ease.

+Illustrator CS5 also includes the Width tool which allows users to create points on a path that specify the width of the stroke at those particular points.
+This is a fantastic addition that makes variations on characters, fonts, logos, and many other things as simple as adjusting a few number values.
 Another fantastic development is the “Draw Inside” mode which lets artists draw inside a particular shape, automatically masking their work to fit into the selected shape.
 The mode works for editable text as well, which makes previously complex effects extremely easy.
 Finally, the Shape Builder tool makes combining several shapes into one continunous path straightforward and simple.

 InDesign can now span text across multiple frames, which is as cool as it sounds.
 This makes layouts simpler while retaining structure, which is always welcome.
 The new Gap tool adjusts frame sizes while keeping the gaps between them intact.
 Also included is the ability to specify multiple page sizes for documents (a boon for guys like Joel Bauer).